evgeniyantipin/evgeniyantipin.github.io/_posts/2018-01-02-how-to-install-arch-linux.md

 Boot from the installation media you've just created and choose **Boot Arch Linux (x86_64)** option from the menu to proceed with the installation.
 Once you system is booted you'll be automatically logged in as a root user.

 ## Partitioning the disk(s)
+To check your current existing drives run `fdisk -l`.
 For partitioning purposes we'll be using `cfdisk` command.